-If you take Credit Card's, PCI Compliance is now required by Visa, Master Card, AmEx, etc. It's required because the Credit Card companies know how easy most websites are to hack.
+If you take Credit Card's, PCI Compliance is now required by Visa, Master Card, AmEx, and others.
+It's required because the Credit Card companies know how easy most websites are to hack.

 Over 80% of all sites have security holes or vulnerabilities that leave them WIDE OPEN to hackers.